 Bob Arum has revealed a clash Fury vs Joshua is not the only fight considering offers from the Middle East and beyond.

-The Top Rank boss outlined the situation to WBN recently and says MTK Global is taking the reins of securing funding in the region.
+The Top Rank boss outlined the situation to WBN recently and says Fury’s representatives are taking the reins of securing funding in the region.

 Saudi Arabian investors are keen to secure a huge heavyweight event to build on hosting Anthony Joshua vs Andy Ruiz Jr. 2 in December.

 Arum is on board and will take a look at anything monetary that hits the table.